 - Vultures in Ancient Egypt were affectionately named ‘Pharaoh’s chicken’.

-- It is the smallest of all vulture species.
+- It is the second smallest of all vulture species (behind the palm-nut vulture).

 - The bare skin on its head helps to keep it clean when feeding.